deadlydog/AzureDevOps.WindowsScheduledTasks/src/MarketplaceReadMe.md

 Enable-WSManCredSSP -Role Server -Force
 ```

-## Defining the Scheduled Task definition properties inline vs. using an XML file
+## Defining the Scheduled Task definition properties

-Reasons you may want to define all of the properties inline in the Build/Release task:
+Reasons you may want to define all of the properties `Inline` in the Build/Release task:

 - Convenience and ease of use; no need to generate XML.
 - No need to include an XML file in your source control or build artifacts for the deployment to use.

-Reasons you may want to use inline XML:
+Reasons you may want to use `Inline XML`:

 - Not all Scheduled Task properties can be specified inline.
 If you want to configure properties that are not available inline, you _must_ use XML.
 - No need to include an XML file in your source control or build artifacts for the deployment to use.

-Reasons you may want to use an XML file:
+Reasons you may want to use an `XML file`:

 - Not all Scheduled Task properties can be specified inline.
 If you want to configure properties that are not available inline, you _must_ use XML.
 - Using an XML file allows you to have the Scheduled Task definition committed to source control alongside your code so you can track changes to it.